 Electronic Devices and Entertainment

 - Mobile Phone & Charger – I love downloading shows and I usually load the equivalent hours of shows to flight time.

-- Kindle Cover – A cover not only protects your Kindle, but also for me, I love to be able to hold it like an old school book.
-I love that this one has a Paris travel design too!
+- E-Reader Cover – A cover not only protects your Kindle, but also for me, I love to be able to hold it like an old-school book.
+I love these design options too!

 Required Travel Documents And Financial Stuff

 - Debit Cards

 - Credit Cards

 - Alternate Identification, such as a drivers license

 - Proof of Vaccination Documents or Medical Records as Required